10 Common iOS 15 Problems & How to Fix Them

 - Restore As New

 In this guide we’ll take you through fixes for the most common iOS 15 problems we’ve heard about thus far.
-If you’re noticing battery drain, issues with Wi-Fi or Bluetooth, or if you’re having issues installing iOS 15, have a look through these fixes before you contact customer support or take your iPhone into a store.
+If you’re noticing battery drain, issues with Wi-Fi or Bluetooth, or if you’re having issues installing new iOS 15 software, have a look through these fixes before you contact customer support or take your iPhone into a store.

 How to Fix iOS 15 Installation Problems